WDD 130: Web Fundamentals

 Download and Install VS Code

-1. In your browser, navigate to Visual Studio Code.
+1. In your browser, navigate to the Visual Studio Code download page.

 2. You will be prompted to download VS Code for your operating system.